sportngin/sync_client/README.md

 ```

-Rescue is used for publishing to ensure eventual delivery if the message queue does not respond.
+Resque is used for publishing to ensure eventual delivery if the message queue does not respond.

 Run the message queue poller: